UPBGE/UPBGE-Docs/source/manual/introduction/briefing.rst

 copied, modified, and if re-shared, the changes in the source code have to be available and licensed in an equivalent license.

 The **Uchronia Project Blender Game Engine** (UPBGE) is a `Blender <https://www.blender.org/>`__'s builtin tool derived from Blender Foundation's
-`Blender Game Engine <https://en.wikipedia.org/wiki/Blender_Game_Engine>`__for real-time projects, from architectural visualizations and simulations to games.
+`Blender Game Engine <https://en.wikipedia.org/wiki/Blender_Game_Engine/>`__ for real-time projects, from architectural visualizations and simulations to games.

 Originally created by Tristan Porteries as a fork from the Blender Game Engine with the purpose to develop the Blender Game Engine in a faster way, became indepent with the Blender Foundation's announcement of BGE's removal and replacement with a new Interactive Engine.
 With this independency,